gfkpth/nominal_person/db-creation-notes/README.md

 # Introduction

-This folder contains the scripts and raw data used to
+This folder contains a jupyter notebook used to extract the example data from the LaTeX sources of Supplementary Material S3 of [Höhn (2024)](https://doi.org/10.1515/lingty-2023-0080), contained in S3.tex here.

 # Notes